What does allocation development mean?

 Which organs from which donors are suitable for transplantation?
 And to which patient should a specific organ be allocated?
 How is it decided which patient gets priority over another patient on the waiting list?
 These critical questions form just part of the work of the allocation development process within Eurotransplant.
 In order to continuously improve the allocation process data is constantly analyzed and careful checks and balances are always in place to ensure that all medical and ethical standards are adhered to while seeking for optimal matches between donor organs and selected patients.

-The quest to allocate a suitable organ to the right patient at the right time
+The quest to allocate a suitable organ to the best patient at the right time

 A thorough analysis of all steps involved